-Since the spread of the coronavirus across the UK, those working in the retail sector have been significantly impacted.
+Since the spread of coronavirus across the UK, those working in the retail sector have been significantly impacted.
 With the UK Government ordering non-essential retail businesses to close, many shops and other retail businesses are being forced to turn to government aid and, in some cases, close their doors for good.

 If you're a retail business owner trying to keep your head above water during this time, there are some key steps you should be taking from a legal perspective to plan for the next few months:

 This is a time, more than ever, to undertake a full review of all of your contracts.
 It's always advisable to know the full extent of the problem, and be able to plan for what is required.
 Reviewing your contracts can also open up avenues that you might not have been aware were available.

 In particular, the review should look at ‘force majeure’ clauses, if they exist in your contracts.
 A force majeure clause excuses a party from their contractual obligations if these are impossible or impractical to perform.
 This occurs where an event happens that is outside the control of the parties, or something they couldn't have anticipated occurring.
 For the retail industry in particular, force majeure clauses may become useful if you can no longer pay your rent, or pay your suppliers for stock provided.

 Force majeure is not a term that is defined in English law, which makes the actual terms used in each individual contract crucial.
 Generally, businesses are advised to look at whether the clause itself mentions a virus outbreak or an epidemic/pandemic.
 If not, the clause may refer to government action or a change of law.
 It's likely in most cases that these types of clauses will allow parties to stop performing their contracts, due to the coronavirus, although it does depend on the circumstances and the wording of each contract.